ABOUT Mission: AstroAccess

 Zuby, a low vision ambassador, holds up his phone towards the camera as he floats in zero gravity, displaying a test for his heads-up display technology prototype.

-Image Description: Zuby, a low vision ambassador, holds up a phone that operates the prototype heads-up display technology he is testing on Mission: AstroAccess Flight One.
+Image Description: Zuby, a low-vision ambassador, holds up a phone that operates the prototype heads-up display technology he is testing on AstroAccess Flight One.
 Credit: ZERO-G.

 The first parabolic flight mission flew on ZERO-G on October 17, 2021, with the ultimate goal of flying one or more team members to space in the coming years.
 This project was supported through the Whitesides Foundation and the fiscal sponsor of the project is Yuri's Night, a non-profit space advocacy organization.